didiersmith/steve/chapters/remarkable-progress.md

 "It's the principle of it!"

 "Goddamn it, Maurice, will you drop it?"
 Murdoch snapped.
 "Forget the competition!
-These monkeys are our ticket out of here.
+These monkeys are our ticket off of Elba.
 Can't you see that?"

 Allen's eyes narrowed and he examined Murdoch's face.
 "You know!" he said.
 "Steve's cheating and you know about it!"